tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

     Invoke-ComputerCleanup -Days 30 -UserTemp -SystemTemp -CleanManager -SoftwareDistribution -RecycleBin
 ```

-Will do the following:
+####
-    - Run the Windows Disk Cleanup tool
+	- Runs the Windows Disk Cleanup tool
-    - Remove temp files in User profiles that are older than 30 days old.
+	- Removes temp files in User profiles that are older than 30 days old.
-    - Remove temp files in system that are older than 30 days old.
+	- Removes temp files in system that are older than 30 days old.
-    - Clean the "C:\Windows\SoftwareDistribution\Downloads" folder.
+	- Cleans the "C:\Windows\SoftwareDistribution\Downloads" folder.
-    - Empty Recycle Bin.
+	- Empties Recycle Bin.

 You'll be prompted for confirmation at the beginning, and there will be a report at the end.